wjschne/ggnormalviolin/README.md

 ## Code of Conduct

-Please note that the ‘ggnormalviolin project’ is released with a [Contributor Code of Conduct](https://github.com/wjschne/ggnormalviolin/blob/master/CODE_OF_CONDUCT.md).
+Please note that the ggnormalviolin project is released with a [Contributor Code of Conduct](https://github.com/wjschne/ggnormalviolin/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.